n1kdo/bme280_barometer/Readme.md

 # Raspberry Pi Pico W Temperature and Humidity

-This runs on Raspberry Pi Pico W and uses a SHT30 temperature and humidity sensor.

-*OR* it collects Temperature, Humidity, and Atmospheric Pressure.
+This runs on Raspberry Pi Pico W and uses a Bosch BME sensor to collect Temperature, Humidity, and Atmospheric Pressure.

 ![screenshot](images/screenshot.png)